videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remote-participant-media.md

 slug: remote-participant-media
 ---

-# Toggle Remote Participant Media
+# Toggle Remote Participant Media - Flutter

 When hosting a meeting, it's important that the host of the meeting should be able to request someone's Mic or Camera to be turned on or should be able to turn them off.